Superstar (Buffy the Vampire Slayer): Plot

-Adam realizes that something is wrong with the world, and that Jonathan is not supposed to be popular.
-When twin blond girls call for Jonathan to come to bed, he drops his robe to reveal a symbol on his shoulder that matches the symbol Karen drew.
-On Tara's way to her dorm room, the demon attacks her.
-She chants a spell and escapes with her life.
-The next morning, Tara identifies the demon by the symbol on its head, and Buffy has even more reason to question Jonathan.

-Buffy stops by Xander's house, and finds Anya and plenty of things on Jonathan.
-Buffy questions how Jonathan could be so perfect.
-He is credited for all the great things that have happened in the world (starring in The Matrix, inventing the internet etc.).
-Following Buffy's lead at Riley's encouragement, they look at Jonathan's swimsuit calendar to see the monster's mark on Jonathan's shoulder.
-Jonathan arrives and explains that he has a history with the monster and every time he faces it, he is overcome by confusion.
-Buffy and Jonathan get information on the demon's location from Spike.
+One fan, Karen, is attacked by a demon and manages to run away.
+When Karen describes the demon's appearance, Jonathan dismisses it as a harmless monster.
+Buffy seems unsure of Jonathan's response.

+Adam and Buffy question how Jonathan could be so perfect.
 Willow discovers that Jonathan did an augmentation spell that would make everyone adore him, but that the spell had the side-effect of creating a demon to balance out the positive changes to Jonathan's life.
 If the demon is destroyed, the spell is reversed.
-The gang has a hard time dealing with the prospect of a world without Jonathan.

 In a cave, Jonathan tries to prevent Buffy from falling into a pit, but the demon interrupts them.
-Jonathan hides while Buffy fights the demon, then runs out and pushes the demon into the pit, nearly falling in himself but being saved by Buffy.
+Jonathan hides while Buffy fights the demon, then runs out and pushes the demon into the pit.
 With the demon destroyed, the world returns to normal, and Jonathan is once again unpopular.

-Jonathan explains that when he received counseling after his attempted suicide, another man informed him about the augmentation spell, except for the demon.
+Reception

-Broadcast and Reception
+Broadcast

 "Superstar" was first broadcast on the WB on April 4, 2000.
 It received a Nielson rating of 2.8 on its original airing.

+Critical response

+Vox, ranking it at #30 of all 144 episodes on their "Worst to Best" list, writes, "Until now, Jonathan has spent the show lurking quietly in the background: He's the guy the Inca mummy girl almost kills, the guy who pees in the pool to get back at the swim team for bullying him, the guy Cordelia takes out on a date to get over her creepy demon-worshiping frat guy.
+That paid off beautifully in season three's 'Earshot,' but in 'Superstar,' it all reverses so that the entire universe revolves around Jonathan — including, hilariously, the opening credits.
+It's a fantastic payoff to a recurring gag, and, incidentally, it introduces another: This is the first episode to mention both the world without shrimp and the world with nothing but shrimp."

 Noel Murray of The A.V.
 Club gave the episode a mixed review, stating, "So many big and small details are different in Jonathan’s version of reality, and yet the significant elements of the season-long story arc are still in play.
 In my head, I can make sense of all this, but I still can’t help thinking that “Superstar” would’ve been better if it had been a true standalone episode, with no link to the main storyline."

 A review from the BBC website was positive, stating, "Superstar feels like Buffy's fourth season cruising in top gear...
 It's a great idea, immaculately executed, which is full of the usual witty in-jokes."

+The episode has been analyzed as a deliberate satire of the Mary Sue trope, in that a minor series character, Jonathan Levinson, casts an augmentation spell that makes him popular and hyper-competent.